 The pharmacy is accessible and advertises its services well.
 It supplies medicines safely.
 The pharmacy gives additional advice to people receiving high-risk medicines.
-But it does not make a record of this to show that this advice has been given.
+It usually makes a record of this to show that this advice has been given.
 The pharmacy obtains its medicines from reputable suppliers.
 It stores them securely and regularly checks that they are still suitable for supply.
 The pharmacy delivers prescription medicines safely to people's homes.
 It keeps records to show that it has delivered the right things to the right people.
-The pharmacy deals with medicines that people return to it appropriately.
+The pharmacy generally deals with medicines that people return to it appropriately.
+But it does not always dispose of them in the correct container.
+This may increase the risk to staff and the environment.